Are you a newcomer to the field of automation, or are you an experienced user intending to learn more about the topic?

 Mervis supports a pair of programming methods - Function Block Diagram (FBD) and Structured Text (ST).
 Which one to choose?
 The choice should depend not only on your experience level but also on the type of your project, as both methods have their own pros and cons and are suitable for different kinds of projects.

 Function Block Diagram is based on so-called function blocks - segments of the pre-defined code made to perform a specific function.
-By using the FBD you can easily define the controller behaviour routines, set conditions, create input/output counters etc. Thanks to their intuitive design function blocks are a good choice for beginners or smaller automation project.
+By using the FBD you can easily define the controller behavior routines, set conditions, create input/output counters, etc. Thanks to their intuitive design function blocks are a good choice for beginners or smaller automation project.
 FBD is, however, less suited to complex projects, as the high number of function blocks required may cause performance drops and longer response times.

-The Structured Text method, having a form of a text code, is, on the other hand, suitable for complex mathematical functions or for repetitive conditional tasks.
+The Structured Text method, having a form of text code, is, on the other hand, suitable for complex mathematical functions or for repetitive conditional tasks.
 The main advantage of the ST is its ability to encompass even very complex functionality into only a few lines of code.
 The text code is, however, less user-friendly and is suited rather for the more experienced users.

 An example of a project using the Function Block Diagram

 An example of the Structured Text (ST)

 3): Follow the tried and tested coding methods and structural techniques

 During the PLC programming, try not to create overly complex codes, no matter which method you use.
 For example, an unnecessarily high number of function blocks will make harder not only the orientation in the project but also the search for any potential errors.
 We thus recommend decomposing the code as much as possible by looking for repeating segments of the code and re-using them in other parts of the project.
 A practical example: if you are programming an automated heating system in several rooms, you can create a single code structure using the FBD and then simply paste it for each individual room.
 By doing that, you will save a large amount of time and the resulting code will have a high level of consistency.